 What to do: If you think you are swelling up from edema – go see your doctor.

 2. Puffy Swollen Ankles and Feet

 The body produces and retains more fluid during pregnancy symptoms.
-Your growing uterus puts pressure on your veins, which impairs return of blood to your heart.
-In turn, this leads to swelling in the legs, ankles and feet.
+Your growing uterus puts pressure on your veins, which impairs the return of blood to your heart.
+In turn, this leads to swelling in the legs, ankles, and feet.

 3. Puffy Pregnancy Eyelids

 Puffiness around the eyes is another common side effect of certain hormonal changes women may have while pregnant.
 Puffy eyelids may interfere with side vision.

 What to do: As a rule of thumb, don’t skimp on your water intake and stick to a moderate diet, low in sodium and caffeine.
 Placing makeup or using eyelid creams can cover the effect.

 In a survey, 42% of women reported suffering from dry, irritated, and uncomfortable feeling eyes during pregnancy.
 Hormonal changes such as those experienced during pregnancy symptoms can increase the risk of dry irritated feeling eyes, many new mums are unaware this is a side effect of being pregnant.